What are Israel’s Iron Dome missile defences, David’s Sling and Arrow?

 Iron Dome uses radar to track and detect incoming rockets, and then calculates which are most likely to land in populated areas.
 The missiles are fired at these rockets while the rest fall on open land.

-Iron Dome is a missile defense system that Israel Defense Forces (IDF), has claimed to destroy 90% of the rockets they target.
+Iron Dome is a missile system that Israel Defense Forces (IDF), has claimed to destroy 90% of the rockets they target.
 The “Tamir”, or “Tamir”-type missiles, are estimated to cost around $50,000 each.

 The system was created after the “Summer War 2006” between Israel and Hezbollah.
 The group, which is based in Lebanon, fired nearly 4,000 missiles into Israel causing massive damage and killing dozens.